Content 1100 styling change to allow custom header

 Monitoring activities include:

-• Testing of UK Member Firm SoQM controls performed in the UK and overseas, and at a Network level (including general IT controls);
+• Testing of UK Member Firm SoQM controls performed in the UK and overseas, and at a Network level (including general IT controls).

-• Review of ‘other sources’ e.g. QPR and GQCR findings, root cause analysis, regulatory developments etc.
+• Review of ‘other sources’ e.g. QPR and GQCR findings, root cause analysis, regulatory developments etc. Please see ISQM1 section in Quality Control & Risk Management, for more information.

-The evaluation of the SoQM involves the identification and assessment of findings from monitoring, and of deficiencies.
+The evaluation of the SoQM involves the identification and assessment of findings from our monitoring activities, including any deficiencies.
 Judgement is required to assess whether findings result in a deficiency, and the severity and pervasiveness of any deficiencies, individually and in aggregate.
 Those judgements include considering both the significance of findings to the achievement of quality objectives and the extent to which actions taken up to the evaluation date mitigate the effects on the SoQM.
-Such judgements are made by the monitoring team, overseen by the Chief Risk Officer, and the final evaluation scrutinized and independently challenged by the Audit Committee.
+Such judgements are made by the monitoring team, overseen by the Chief Risk Officer, and the final evaluation is scrutinised and independently challenged by the Audit Committee.
+Our evaluation of the effectiveness of our SoQM is set out here.

 Compliance testing